 While pursuing your doctoral degree, you may earn a transitional master's degree in the same discipline or a concurrent master's degree in a different discipline.
 Work on a concurrent master's degree should be part of an integrated plan of study approved by the doctoral program director and the director of the master's program you intend to complete.
-Additional information about support for concurrent master's degrees are granted with the approval of the doctoral program director and can only be awarded if you do not already hold a master's degree in the same field of study.
+Additional information about support for concurrent master's degrees is available through the Open Graduate Education program.
+Transitional master's degrees are granted with the approval of the doctoral program director and can only be awarded if you do not already hold a master's degree in the same field of study.
 To receive approval to receive a transitional master's degree or to pursue a concurrent master's degree, you should complete an application via UFunds.